Measurement of $e^{+}e^{-}\to\phi\pi^{+}\pi^{-}$ cross sections at center-of-mass energies from 2.00 to 3.08 GeV: Detector and data samples

-Background samples of QED processes are produced with the {\sc babayaga}~\cite{BABAYAGA} generator and inclusive hadronic processes are generated with the {\sc luarlw}~\cite{luarlw} generator.
-Signal MC samples of the process $e^+ e^- \to \phi \pi^+ \pi^-$ with one million events are generated according to the result of a Partial Wave Analysis (PWA) at each energy point (detailed in Sec.~\ref{section:crosssection}).
-The signal MC samples are used to determine the reconstruction efficiency{,} and the correction factors for ISR and vacuum polarization~(VP). }
+The signal MC samples of the process $e^+ e^- \to \phi \pi^+ \pi^-$ are generated from a uniform distribution in phase space (PHSP) reweighted by an amplitude analysis.
+We simulate one million events at each energy point.
+The signal MC samples are used to determine the reconstruction efficiency, and the correction factors for ISR and vacuum polarization (VP). }